Scan time: 2-3 minutes / Read time: 3-5 minutes

 ➡️ Niche-within-niche

-He argues most solo entrepreneurs try to serve a giant category.
+His take: most solo entrepreneurs try to serve a giant category.

-They end up serving nobody.
+So they end up serving nobody.

-He didn't write about "writing" — he narrowed to publishing and thought leadership.
+He didn't write about "writing" in general.

 🚗 The steps